-Note: Household FX lending has been corrected for the effect of the early repayment scheme (starting in 2011 113 Q4).
-Data are adjusted for changes in the exchange rate.
-Source: Central Bank of Hungary Using four different 114 trend-filtering methods, Hosszú et al. ??2015) showed that in the early 2000s, the initially negative credit gap 115 turned into a significant positive credit gap both in the household and corporate sectors.
-Their results are mostly 116 in line with that of Holló (2012).
-He found that the imbalances in the Hungarian banking system, namely the 117 excessive credit growth and the sharp increase in the ratio of total liabilities to stable funds, started to emerge 118 in the last quarter of 2005 and lasted until the onset of the financial crisis.
-Kiss et al. (2006) concluded that 119 although credit growth between 2004 and 2005 was somewhat faster than its equilibrium rate, 3 Bethlendi et al. 120 ??2005) found that the increase in FX lending, which started in 2004, was mostly due to rising demand, possibly 121 reflected by the opening of this can be justified by convergence.
-It implies that it was not the speed of lending 122 growth per se that should have given rise to concerns but rather its currency composition; i.e. the excessive 123 lending in foreign currency.
-124
+Using four different trend-filtering methods, Hosszú et al. (2015) showed that in the early 2000s, the initially negative credit gap turned into a significant positive credit gap both in the household and corporate sectors.
+Their results are mostly in line with that of Holló (2012).
+He found that the imbalances in the Hungarian banking system, namely the excessive credit growth and the sharp increase in the ratio of total liabilities to stable funds, started to emerge in the last guarter of 2005 and lasted until the onset of the financial crisis.
+Kiss et al. (2006) concluded that although credit growth between 2004 and 2005 was somewhat faster than its equilibrium rate, 3 this can be justified by convergence.
+It implies that it was not the speed of lending growth per se that should have given rise to concerns but rather its currency composition; i.e. the excessive lending in foreign currency.

 There are several possible explanations why foreign currency lending gained momentum in Hungary.
 To find explanations, we first try to identify whether the motivation originated from the demand or the supply side.
-Hungarian banks' on-balance sheet FX position and their increasing loan-to-deposit ratio (Figure 2).